-Students admitted to the College of Engineering are expected to meet college academic standards and maintain good academic standing.
-Academic performance is monitored carefully by the Committee on Scholastic Actions, and students either not maintaining steady progress or not demonstrating adequate achievement will be barred from future registration by a CAA registration hold.
+Students admitted to the Opus College of Engineering are expected to meet college academic standards and maintain good academic standing.
+Academic performance is monitored carefully by the Committee on Scholastic Actions, and students either not maintaining steady progress or not demonstrating adequate achievement are barred from future registration by a CAA registration hold.

 The bases for committee review are:

 - inadequate progress